The Human Truth Foundation

 ...

-The best countries in Europe at protecting human rights, engendering tolerance and supporting equality, are Sweden, Norway and Denmark.
-The worst countries are San Marino, Monaco and Vatican City.
+The best countries in Europe at protecting human rights, engendering tolerance and supporting equality, are Sweden, Denmark and Norway and the continent as a whole does better than the global average.
+The worst countries are Kosovo, Azerbaijan and Belarus.
 Europe has an excellent record on women's rights and gender equality.
 Prejudice against any protected characteristics found in HR law is actively challenged in most of Europe, especially in countries that have signed up for the European Council of Human Rights (part of the Council of Europe), which frequently sees cases brought by citizens against member states.
 LGBT rights, freedom of religion and freedom of thought are all routine.
 The most powerful and effective agents working against human rights in Europe are Christian institutions, especially the Catholic church and conservative movements, plus, the occasional push by backwards political parties or individual leaders.
 Some of these factors create long-term problems, such as in Poland or Turkey.
 But, there is nowhere else in the world have the spurious prejudices of human culture have been so diminished as in Europe.

 1. Results by Country